 With re-prioritization built into the process, product teams learn and improve through short release cycles to adjust for changes.

 Scrum is like a recipe.
-It doesn’t have to be followed exactly, but it has core principles that will make your dish better.
+You don’t have to follow it precisely, but it has core principles to improve your dish.

-However, every chef – or in this case organization – has a slightly different way of executing it.
+However, every chef – or organization – has a slightly different way of executing it.

 Iterative and Incremental

 Iterative decision-making repeats rounds of analysis to come closer to the desired result.

 Iterative decision-making in Scrum brings closure to decisions with each round of development.
 It brings the team one step closer than before.